 Perhaps the most basic decision we made in formalizing the MMS model concerns our general conception of a computer system, in particular the relation between a system state and a system.
 We considered a view where a system state consists of entities and their relations, and where a system adds to this users and user operations on entities.
-Hence, all restrictions on user properties (in particular, the restriction for all u, $RO(u) \subseteq R(u)$) are included in the definition of a secure system.
+Hence, all restrictions on user properties (in particular, the restriction for all u, $RO(u) \rightarrow R(u)$) are included in the definition of a secure system.
 We chose instead to view the distinction between system states and systems in terms of static as opposed to dynamic properties.
-Static properties are those that hold for all secure states and, hence, can be checked by examining a state in isolation; dynamic properties are those that hold for the relation between secure states and, hence, can be checked only by comparing two or more states.
+Static properties are those that hold for the relation; dynamic properties are those that hold for the relation between secure states and, hence, can be checked by examining a state in isolation; dynamic properties are hence, can be checked only by comparing two or more states.
 In the view we adopted, all static security properties are included in the definition of a secure state.